Proven-Paradox/shaper-system/Handbook.md

 Effect: You regain MP equal to your [Capacity](#vitalitycapacity).
 This cannot be used outside of combat.
 Description: Recharging one’s mental capacity at the cost of one’s health in the heat of combat.
 This could be making a small cut to use your blood to fuel your spells, forcing yourself to ignore the fatigue of casting, rerouting power from your shields to your weapons, and similar ways of exceeding your normal limits.

+#### Lingering Strike
+Attack [Status]
+Action: Major
+Prerequisites: None
+Range: Short
+Targets: 1 enemy
+Cost: 6 MP
+Damage: x1
+Effect: If this Attack hits, the target has [Degeneration](#degeneration) that lasts for 2 rounds.
+If this Attack scores a [Solid Hit](#solid-hit), the Degeneration lasts for 3 rounds.
+If it scores a [Critical Hit](#critical-hit), the Degeneration lasts for 4 rounds.
+Description: Striking in a way that deals lingering damage.
+This could be inflicting a bleeding wound, striking with a toxin, or similar approaches to causing lingering damage.

 #### Mental Shield
 Auxiliary
 Action: Counter